Cray-HPE/docs-csm/operations/node_management/Move_a_Compute_Blade_to_a_Different_System.md

    ncn-m001# kubectl -n services logs hms-discovery-1600117560-5w95d hms-discovery | grep
    "Mountain discovery finished" | jq '.discoveredXnames' [
-   "x1000c3s0b0"
+   "x1005c3s0b0"
    ]
    ```

 9. Wait for 3-5 minutes for the blade to power on and the node BMCs to be discovered.

-10. Verify that the affected nodes are enabled in the HSM.

-    ```bash
-    ncn-m001# cray hsm state components describe x1005c3s0b0n0 Type = "Node"
-    Enabled = true
-    State = "Off"
-    . . .
-    ```

-    If discovery fails, the command will return "not found."

 #### Verify discovery has completed

-11. To verify the BMC(s) have been discovered by the HSM:
+11. To verify the BMC(s) have been discovered by the HSM.
+Run this command for each BMC in the blade.

     ```bash
     ncn-m001# cray hsm inventory redfishEndpoints describe x1005c3s0b0 --format json